Hiking Trail Etiquette for a Respectful & Enjoyable Outdoor Experience

 We live in a world where we’re constantly bombarded with tech whether we like it or not.
 It’s not like that in nature, though, and it’s one of the reasons so many people are drawn to the outdoors.

-Music on the Trail
+Music Trail Etiquette

 Most people go hiking to experience nature and escape the constant sounds we’re bombarded with.
 They want to hear the trickling stream, rocks crunching under their boots, and the wind rustling through the trees.
 There’s nothing quite as annoying as someone intentionally disturbing this peace.